3. Protection Universelle Maladie (PUMA)

 Business owners and salaried employees with a professional income greater than €3,862 a year (2016 income), as they pay their usual social security contributions;

-The only income that is assessed is income from capital sources, called 'revenus de patrimoine*'.
-That is to say, investment income, rental income and capital gains.
+The only income that is assessed is income from capital sources, called 'revenus de patrimoine'.
+That is to say, investment income, rental income and capital gains, although there remains uncertainty about the status of early retirement pensions.

 In addition, if your income from such sources is below a minimum threshold you are also exempt from the charge.